FHantke/brave-browser-wiki/Chromium-rebases.md

 error: patch failed: tools/gritsettings/resource_ids:149
 ```

+Treat this new text document as your todo list.
-Open these files 1 by 1 and apply the patch manually.
+Open these files one by one and apply the associated patch manually.
+You do this by opening the file in brave/patches with the same path but with dashes as the directory separator.
+Once open you apply the changes to the associated file.

 Be careful when applying `tools/gritsettings/resource_ids`, sometimes the IDs can change and you should update the Brave one to be the same as the Chromium one.

 Do a build like normal, fix errors as they come up.